ELTavoTavo91/ELTavoTavo91/README.md

 ## Projects
 <!--
 - Detection Lab < this shoud be replaced with the "associated Project Link from above once you have it updated.>
-- SOC Automation Project
+- SOC Automation Project -->
--->
+- <a href="https://github.com/ELTavoTavo91/PatchManagement">Secure Patch Management</a>